THE HISTORY OF KARATE

 One of Funkoshi's original students was Hironori Ohtsuka, the founder of Wado-Ryu Karate-Do.

-When he was thirteen years old Ohtsuka joined the Shinto-Yoshin-Ryu School of JuJitsu, under it's third Grandmaster, Shizaburo Nakayama.
+When he was thirteen years old Ohtsuka joined the Shinto-Yoshin-Ryu School of JuJitsu, under its third Grandmaster, Shizaburo Nakayama.
 After entering Waseda University in Tokyo he continued to gain experience in Shinto-Yoshin-Ryu whilst also practicing with other styles of JuJitsu.
 Such was Ohtsuka's talents in Shinto-Yoshin-Ryu that when he visited the various Dojo (training halls) of the other JuJitsu styles, many challenges of Hon-Gumite (real fighting) were proposed.
 Ohtsuka gained vast experiences from these sessions, which served to rapidly increase his skills in the various techniques of JuJitsu

 In June 1920, aged 29, he completed all the lessons and was awarded the license of the highest degree in Shinto-Yoshin-Ryu, which allowed him to become the 4th Grandmaster, succeeding S. Nakayama.
 This license proved he was a true Master and he received the award of Menkyu Kaiden.